(888) 552-6760 SCHEDULE AN APPOINTMENT

 How colon polyps are diagnosed

-Patients who are at a high risk of developing colorectal cancer may need to begin screening before turning 45.
-The following factors raise a person’s risk of developing colorectal cancer:
+Patients who are at a high risk for developing colorectal cancer may need to begin screening before turning 45.
+The following factors raise a person’s risk for developing colorectal cancer:

-• Certain polyps or colorectal cancer run in the family
+• Certain types of polyps or colorectal cancer run in the family

 • Hereditary colorectal cancer syndromes run in the family, including Lynch syndrome, and familial adenomatous polyposis

-• The patient has had certain polyps or colorectal cancer before
+• A personal history of certain polyps or colorectal cancer

-• The patient has received radiation therapy to the abdominal area or pelvic area for the treatment of an earlier cancer
+• Radiation therapy to the abdominal area or pelvic area for the treatment of an earlier cancer

-• The patient has Crohn’s disease or ulcerative colitis (UC), which are inflammatory bowel diseases
+• Crohn’s disease or ulcerative colitis (UC), which are inflammatory bowel diseases

 Types of colorectal cancer screening tests: